DavidRandallPeters/3DModeling/3D_002_Substance.md

 - Hit the **Add a fill layer** button (fourth from the left at the top of this panel) - this adds a white fill layer to the top of the stack

+- Rename the layer to something like *Emissive Red*

 - In the **PROPERTIES - FILL** panel, locate the **MATERIAL** section

 > Notice that all channels are enabled - indicated by a blue border